Overseas and interstate applicants

 An offer or enrolment will be terminated if a place is offered or an enrolment is made on the basis of false or misleading information.

-You will be required to show evidence of their child’s enrolment in a non-WA school in a year group equivalent to the current testing intake (i.e. Year 5 in 2021 for entry into Year 7 in 2023).
+When submitting your child’s online application, you must attach your child’s most recent school report showing their enrolment in a school outside WA, and in a year level equivalent to the current testing intake (for example, Year 5 in 2022 for entry into Year 7 in 2024).

-Where an equivalent intake cannot be established or overseas or interstate school enrolment is not verified, the Department reserves the right to go by the child’s date of birth or to offer local testing in WA only.
+Where an equivalent intake can't be established, or overseas or interstate school enrolment and attendance can't be verified, the Department reserves the right to go by the child’s date of birth or to offer local testing in WA only.

-Once an overseas or interstate applicant has been approved for testing, you will be contacted by Australian Council for Educational Research (ACER) to arrange testing.
+Once an overseas or interstate applicant has been approved for testing, you will be contacted by ACER to arrange testing.

 You will be required to source the services of an appropriate third party invigilator who will administer the testing at an approved location.

-- Not be affiliated with the student or their family.
+- cannot be affiliated with the student or their family

 Invigilators will need to sign a Confidentiality Agreement and agree to the terms and conditions.